jsime/robobot/README.md

 RoboBot is not strictly limited to IRC.
 Any text-based chat protocol can be supported via the network plugin interface.
-Out of the box, RoboBot supports standard IRC networks (with or without SSL) and the Slack RTM API.
+Out of the box, RoboBot supports standard IRC networks (with or without SSL), the Slack RTM API, and Mattermost WebSockets/Web Services APIs.
 A single instance of RoboBot may mix and match connections to as many different chat protocols as you wish.

 Other chat protocols, such as the various instant messaging platforms, could be added fairly easily, providing there is already a CPAN module (compatible with